-Help REACH improve their information products by taking part in our quick & anonymous 15 question survey.
+Help REACH improve their information products by taking part in our quick and anonymous 15 question survey

-REACH is conducting a quick 15 question survey to receive your feedback on REACH Syria assessments and information products.
+REACH is conducting a quick 15 question survey to receive your feedback on REACH Syria information products and support.
 Your inputs will enable us to improve our work and maximize the usefulness for actors working in the Syria response.
-The survey is anonymous and can be accessed until the 22nd of October 2020.
-Access the survey here – REACH thanks you for the feedback.
+The survey is anonymous and can be accessed until the 30th of September 2021.

 Since 2011, conflict across Syria has resulted in severe destruction, large-scale displacement and an escalating humanitarian crisis.
 As of May 2018, there is an estimate of 13.1 million people in need of assistance within Syria, with three million living in hard-to-reach and besieged areas.
 Given the constantly changing conflict dynamics, timely and comparable information is crucial for effective needs-based responses.